lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_one.md

 **User Accounts:** Handled using oAuth 2.0 through Google Firebase.
 This is not required to use the website, but is recommended to get more features that we plan to implement by the Refinement stage of the project.
-We will also use Facebook and Google user sign-ins.
+We also plan to implement Facebook and Google user sign-ins.

 ---